badboy-coder2006/sunil-demo/README.md

 # sunil-demo
-this is the demo for git &amp; github
+this is the demo for git &amp; github.